Miles Dempsey: Post-war career

 In 1948, Dempsey married Viola O'Reilly, the youngest daughter of Captain Percy O'Reilly of Colamber County Westmeath in Ireland, whom he called "Tuppeny".
-The two met when Dempsey paid a visit to stables of the King's racehorse trainer, Cecil Boyd-Rochfort, where she was working.
+The two met when Dempsey paid a visit to the stables of the King's racehorse trainer, Cecil Boyd-Rochfort, where she was working.
 They shared a mutual love of horses.
 His marriage surprised many of his friends and relatives, as he had been a long-time bachelor, and the bride was Catholic while Dempsey was Church of England.
 He would sometimes join her for religious services in her own church.
 They decided to settle in Berkshire, the home of his old regiment, and conveniently close to horse racing venues.
 They moved to the Old Vicarage at Greenham, and then to Coombe House in Yattendon.
 He was commissioned as a Deputy Lord Lieutenant in the county of Berkshire in 1950.

 Dempsey was Chairman of the Racecourse Betting Control Board from 1947 to 1951, and he bred and raced his own horses.
 He was chairman of H&G Simonds from 1953 to 1963, and of Greene King and Sons from 1955 to 1967, and the first non-family chairman and Deputy Chairman of Courage, Barclay, Simonds & Co from 1961 to 1966.
 He declined to write any memoirs about his military experiences, and ordered that his diaries be burned.
 However, some of his diaries and letters have survived, and are in the National Archives and the Liddell Hart Centre for Military Archives.
 His engagement diary for the first half of 1944 sold at auction in 2014 for £1,125.
 He oversaw the July 1947 publication of An Account of the Operations of Second Army in Europe 1944–1945, for which he wrote the foreword and Pyman edited, but only 48 copies were printed; one sold at auction for £8,750 in 2012.